Introduction to Autoflowers

 Note the strange banana-like structure is protruding from the bud.
 This indicates that your plant is hermaphroditic and is about to pollinate itself.
 Remove these from the growing space to prevent their pollination by nearby plants.
 Thankfully, hermaphrodites are rare, but they are still worth looking for.

-Week 7: Regular checks are important.
+Week 7: Regular Checks and Maintenance

 The goal for the 7th week is maintenance.
 Focus your time and energy on balancing the glow room.